discourse/discourse-subscriptions/README.md

 See screenshots below.

-### Sponsorship

-This project is partly funded by [discourse.org](https://discourse.org).
-Many thanks!

-If you too would like to sponsor this project, I'd really appreciate it.
-You can help with development, admin costs or just coffee budget.
-See here: https://github.com/sponsors/rimian

 ## Plugin Installation

-Follow the [plugin](https://github.com/rimian/discourse-subscriptions) install instructions here: https://meta.discourse.org/t/install-a-plugin/19157
+Follow the [plugin](https://github.com/discourse/discourse-subscriptions/) install instructions here: https://meta.discourse.org/t/install-a-plugin/19157

 ## Core concepts

 ### Managing your Stripe Account

 Ultimately, your Subscriptions are managed by the Stripe subscription portal.
-Stripe will handle the recurring billing, invoices, etc at the required intervals and notify your [Discourse Subscriptions](https://github.com/rimian/discourse-subscriptions) plugin when specific transactions happen.
+Stripe will handle the recurring billing, invoices, etc at the required intervals and notify your [Discourse Subscriptions](https://github.com/discourse/discourse-subscriptions/) plugin when specific transactions happen.

 This plugin does not store Stripe transaction or subscription details in your database other than the customer and product identifiers associated with those transactions.
 User group management is not stored in the stripe Portal.